Gaird/doctorjekyll/findings.md

 [https://unpkg.com/](https://unpkg.com/){:target="_blank"}

 It is a CDN for NPM stuff, by Cloudflare.
-Not sure, will check back later.
+Not sure, will check on that later with Dimas.

 Then I search up [Docsify](https://docsify.js.org/#/), and bingo, [this is the software](https://docsify.js.org/#/){:target="_blank"} used by the GitHub Dev docs site